 Inspired by the National Memorial for Peace and Justice and the Legacy Museum of the Equal Justice Initiative in Montgomery, Alabama, the Unequal Justice in Delaware project began in 2019 with a series of conversations among leaders of the Delaware Historical Society’s Mitchell Center for African American Heritage, Delaware Social Justice Remembrance Coalition, Delaware State University, and the University of Delaware’s Center for the Study of Diversity, for the need to know more about the history of legal and extralegal violence in Delaware and to prompt meaningful, facilitated dialogue about the effect of terror and violence before we may begin healing, reconciliation, and a collaborative effort to build a country where racial justice is a reality.

 Latest from the Unequal Justice in Delaware project

 Unequal Justice in Delaware Fellows Symposium

-Join the Unequal Justice Research and Public History Fellows as they share their research on how racial inequality has been perpetuated in Delaware.
-Fellows will explore incidents in the history of healthcare, housing, and voting rights, and highlight how Black activists combated racist policies and procedures.
-Q&A will be held at the end.
-This event is free.
-Use this link to register: https://bit.ly/UnequalJusticeSymposium
+The Unequal Justice Research and Public History Fellows share their research on how racial inequality has been perpetuated in Delaware.
+The Fellows explore incidents in the history of healthcare, housing, and voting rights, and highlight how Black activists combated racist policies and procedures.

 Introduction of Fellows: